 Acclimating to an on–site mindset and hitting the right note when it comes to socializing and collaborating may take some getting used to.
-Multiply the individual adjustment by the tens or hundreds or thousands of employees working at your organization, and you can easily understand why a solid reboarding strategy is needed and how employee surveys can guide those strategies.
+Multiply the individual adjustment by the tens or hundreds or thousands of people working at your organization, and you can easily understand why a solid reboarding strategy is needed and how employee surveys can guide those strategies.

 You want to get your people ramped up and eager to go, as fast as possible.
 But you also want to make sure they feel supported.
-Reuniting teams with a reboarding approach that’s based on active listening will alleviate any sense of disconnect.
+Reuniting teams with a reboarding approach that’s based on active and continuous listening will alleviate any sense of disconnect.

 Here are 10 ways to dial up your reboarding efforts and tune into the employee voice as an active listener: